-A Power of Attorney can be lodged with us by either the account holder or the nominated attorney/s:
+A power of attorney can be lodged with us by either the account holder (the Member or Customer) or the nominated attorney/s by

 a) emailing the completed power of attorney instruction form along with a certified true copy of the power of attorney document to [email protected].
 If the attorney is unknown to the bank we will obtain their consent via the form to verify their identity electronically;

 b) lodging in person at any branch or